ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ## Decision

-We will transition the Swedish Pathogens Portal from a static website into a **service-oriented, modular web application**, removing dependencies on supporting services like Blobserver, Form Manager, and DC-Dynamics.
-This new architecture comprises independently deployable components with clearly defined responsibilities, enabling the Swedish Pathogens Portal 2.0 (SPP 2.0) to expand in terms of both functionality and usage.
+We will transition the Swedish Pathogens Portal from a static website into a **modern, dynamic web application**, removing dependencies on supporting services like Form Manager and DC-Dynamics.
+This new architecture uses a streamlined Django-based approach with server-side rendering and dynamic client-side interactions, enabling the Swedish Pathogens Portal 2.0 (SPP 2.0) to expand in terms of both functionality and usage.

+Initially, Blobserver will continue to serve existing data whilst we stabilise the core Django backend.
+This phased approach allows for gradual migration and reduces implementation risk.
+Blobserver replacement will be discussed in the future Pathogens Storage System (PSS) ADR.

 ![Updating data workflow in current Pathogens Portal](../../figures/0002-portal2.0-architecture.jpg)